Criminology is the scientific study of crime. The course covers a wide range of topics within the area of Criminology.

 There is also a “Criminology Taster Session” PowerPoint which you can work through to get an idea of the kinds of things you will be asked to do in class.

-We look at a lot of criminal case studies in Criminology- if you are interested in finding out about some of them before you start, there are some YouTube documentaries you can watch.
-The links are below:
+We look at a lot of criminal case studies in Criminology- if you are interested in finding out about some of them before you start, there is a YouTube documentary you can watch.
+The link is below:

 Some interesting true crime books: